axiom-data-science/portal-docs/overview.rst

 	***********
 	The catalog and map offer multiple ways of comparing data within both the mapped interface and within a :ref:`Data Views <data-views-overview>`.

-	For assistance, please contact us via the red Feedback button |feedback_button_icon| in the top right corner of the toolbar.
+	For assistance, please contact us via the Feedback button |feedback_button_icon| in the top right corner of the toolbar.

 	.. _different-chart-types-overview:

-	Gridded Data Display
+	Data Grid Display
 	====================
-	The results that match your search criteria will be shown as a gridded display of data charts in the center of the page.
+	The results that match your search criteria will be shown as in a gridded display of data charts in the center of the page.

 	There are many options for interacting with the data in this display: